LinkedIn-Crawler/Crawler/readme.md

 - Install Selenium
 - Install Parsel

-### Some Other Instructions
+### Some Other Instructions:

-Wherever you see this command
+Wherever you see this command -

 driver = webdriver.Chrome('SAMPLE/PATH')

-in the Python Files,

-replace 'SAMPLE/PATH' with the location of the ChromeDriver.exe on your Local System
+in the Python Files, replace 'SAMPLE/PATH' with the location of the ChromeDriver.exe on your Local System

 For example,